 A note from Mommy Frog: Universal Studios Hollywood has reopened!
 Hooray!
-However, some rides and attractions will return at a later date, and several of those attractions are ones that appeal to young children, including wet and dry play areas.
-Hop over to our Universal Studios Hollywood reopening post for an up-to-date list of open and closed rides or shows.
-One other thing to be aware of in this period: Not all rides are doing Child Switch.
-If you have small children, you may want to delay your trip until more tadpole-friendly attractions return.
-On the other frog hand, The Secret Life of Pets: Off the Leash! ride reopened and it's perfect for tadpoles 34 inches and up!
+We have hopping good news.
+The attractions that appeal to small children have returned.
+Hop over to our Universal Studios Hollywood reopening post for an up-to-date list of open and closed attractions or shows.
+One other thing to be aware of in this period: Child Switch has returned, but parties will wait outside.
+The Secret Life of Pets: Off the Leash! ride is open and it's perfect for tadpoles 34 inches and up!

 There's a place where your tadpoles can chill with adorable cats, hug giant stuffed animals AND mingle with wizards.
 At Universal Studios Hollywood, your tadpoles — as well as your whole frog squad — will have loads of fun.
 Today, we're going to show you our favorite ways to have a great time at the park with small children by exploring the best attractions at Universal Studios Hollywood for toddlers.